ICOS-Carbon-Portal/jupyter/introduction/README.md

 * **Scientific Computing with Python**
 Examples of how to organize and process data in NumPy arrays and Pandas DataFrames.

-* Folders with logos
+The directory also includes folders with ancillary data:

-* Folders with explanatory images
+* explanatory images (used in the notebooks)

+* logos

 ## Licence
 This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).